 Before you leave the practice, a staff member will review post-op instructions with you, which may include recommendations like:

-- Avoid chewing on your dental implants for 3-4 months.
-If you do use them to chew, only eat soft foods
+Avoid chewing on your dental implants for 3-4 months.
+If you do use them to chew, only eat soft foods.

-- Keep the dental implants clean, but only brush the top surface at first
+Keep the dental implants clean, but only brush the top surface at first.

 Dental Implants Frequently Asked Questions

 Dental implants preserve the jawbone by stimulating bone tissue in the mouth.
 They take the place of the natural tooth root, providing the jaw with a sturdy base to grow around.
 The bone will naturally grow to secure the implant.
-Because of this, dental implants are an especially important tool for McLean patients who do not want to experience a change in facial profile due to bone loss.
+Because of this, dental implants are an especially important tool for our patients who do not want to experience a change in facial profile due to bone loss.
 With dental implants securely rooted in the jaw, the bone has a lower chance of deteriorating, meaning patients have a greater likelihood of maintaining their beautiful smiles for years to come.

 One of the best things about a dental implant(s) is the fact that it is considered a permanent tooth replacement.
-That means that McLean patients can expect their implant(s) to last a lifetime, as long as it is properly cared for.
+That means that patients can expect their implant(s) to last a lifetime, as long as it is properly cared for.
 We recommend dental implant patients care for their new implant(s) in the same way natural teeth should be cared for.
 Patients should brush their implant(s) twice a day, floss once a day, use an antibacterial mouthwash once a day, and keep biannual cleaning appointments with their general dentist.
 Taking care of your implant(s) properly will ensure you are able to enjoy full oral function and an aesthetically pleasing smile for years to come!

 Each patient will have a different scenario depending on their exact needs and condition.
 For example, for many people, implants can be placed immediately after an extraction.
-For patients who qualify for this kind of procedure, the whole process takes place at one appointment, greatly reducing the number of visits needed to our McLean office.
+For patients who qualify for this kind of procedure, the whole process takes place at one appointment, greatly reducing the number of visits needed to our office.
 However, for patients who may be experiencing other oral issues, such as decay or infection, our oral surgeons may want to wait until the mouth heals to place the implants.
 This reduces the risk of further complications and ensures the implants will be a success.

-The good news is that McLean patients can replace one, a few, or all of their teeth through the use of dental implants.
+The good news is that patients can replace one, a few, or all of their teeth through the use of dental implants.
 Many people who lose a single tooth due to trauma or decay love getting a dental implant because they do not negatively affect surrounding teeth as bridges and crowns do.
 For patients who are missing several teeth throughout the mouth, dental implants are also great because they can restore eating, chewing, and speaking abilities.
 Finally, if a patient is missing all their teeth, having a full arch of dental implants is far more functional than dentures.

 Dental implants look and function like real teeth because they are implanted into the jawbone, much like the tooth’s natural root.
-McLean patients will be able to bite and chew just like they did before they lost their real teeth.
+Patients will be able to bite and chew just like they did before they lost their real teeth.
 In fact, because dental implants are made of titanium, many would argue that they are even stronger than natural teeth.
 Titanium is a very strong metal and can withstand more pressure than a natural tooth.
 For patients who are still skeptical of the strength of implants, consider the fact that our surgeons only need to use four implants to replace an entire arch of teeth.

-Men and women in McLean who have a loose, missing or severely damaged or diseased tooth can benefit greatly from receiving a dental implant(s).
+Men and women who have a loose, missing or severely damaged or diseased tooth can benefit greatly from receiving a dental implant(s).
 Dental implants restore oral function to patients and give them the confidence to eat, drink, and speak without risk of embarrassment.
 Patients who choose not to receive an implant to replace a tooth will lack oral function, aesthetic appeal, and could suffer from future oral health concerns.
 When a tooth is loose, missing, damaged, or diseased men and women will eventually begin to experience jawbone resorption – meaning the jawbone will shrink and deteriorate.
 This leads to changes in the facial shape and can cause additional teeth to become loose and even fall out.
 To protect your oral health and maintain oral function, our surgeons recommend their patients choose a dental implant to replace a missing tooth.